chanryu/rusche/README.md

 ## Installation

-To be completed after publishing crate to crate.io.
+_To be filled after publishing Rusche to crate.io._

 ## Usage